pythonarcade/arcade/doc/examples/pymunk_platformer.rst

 Pymunk Platformer
 =================

-This example uses both the Arcade library and the "Pymunk" library to demo full 2D physics in a platformer.
+This example uses both the Arcade library and the `PyMunk <http://www.pymunk.org/>`_ library to demo full 2D physics in a platformer.

 Video